How to Become a School or Career Counselor or Advisor

 Licenses, Certifications, and Registrations

 Public school counselors must have a state-issued credential to practice.
-This credential can be called a certification, a license, or an endorsement, depending on the state.
-Licensure or certification typically requires a master’s degree in school counseling and an internship or practicum completed under the supervision of a licensed professional school counselor, and successful completion of a test.
+Depending on the state, this credential may be called a certification, a license, or an endorsement.
+Obtaining this credential typically requires a master’s degree in school counseling, an internship or practicum completed under the supervision of a licensed professional school counselor, and successful completion of a test.

 Listening skills.
-Good listening skills are essential for school and career counselors.
-They need to give their full attention to their students and clients to understand their problems.
+School and career counselors and advisors need to give full attention to students and clients in order to understand their problems.

 Speaking skills.
-School and career counselors must communicate effectively with clients and students.
-They should express ideas and information in a way that their clients and students understand easily.
+School and career counselors and advisors must communicate effectively with clients and students.
+They should express ideas and information in a way that their clients and students understand.